A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

 Slavery Walk through Leiden

-The Our HERitage team, along with some participants and partners, participated in a slavery history walk organized specifically for this project.
+The Our HERitage team, along with participants and partners, participated in a slavery history walk organized specifically for this project.
 The expertly guided tour was led by Britt van Duijvenvoorde, who took us to several key locations in Leiden that played a significant role in transatlantic slavery.

 Lees meer »